Pseudocode for Computer Science GCSE and A Level

 Does it really meet the requirements for clarity and simplicity?

-There is an historic reason for the horribleness of exam-board pseudocode: Visual Basic.
-Many, if not all, of the exam boards use a form of pseudocode which dates back to Visual Basic syntax.
+There is an historic reason for the horribleness of exam-board pseudocode: older languages like BASIC and Pascal.
+Many, if not all, of the exam boards use a form of pseudocode which dates back to the syntax of these languages.

 It’s a bit like the argument about learning Latin vs learning Spanish, which is an immensely more useful language for most purposes, yet is much easier and has similar vocabulary, hence paving the way for those who wish to study Latin later on.
 Except for one thing – exam board pseudocode doesn’t have any use beyond the introductory level at which is is supposed to be used.